datasette/datasette-remote-actors/README.md

 ## API Endpoint Requirements

-You must configure this plugin with a URL pointing to an API endpoint that provides actor information.
+Configure this plugin with a URL pointing to an API endpoint that provides actor information.

 This endpoint **must**: